bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/es-6-features.md

 ### Generators
 Generators simplify iterator-authoring using `function*` and `yield`.
 A function declared as function* returns a Generator instance.
 Generators are subtypes of iterators which include additional  `next` and `throw`.
 These enable values to flow back into the generator, so `yield` is an expression form which returns a value (or throws).

-Note: Can also be used to enable 'await’-like async programming, see also ES7 `await` proposal.
+Note: Can also be used to enable 'await'-like async programming, see also ES7 `await` proposal.

 ```JavaScript
 var fibonacci = {